 - Pinpoint pupils

-For more information about opioid overdose, see the bad trips and overdoses section.
+For more information about opioid overdose, see the If you've had too much section.

 For more information on how to be safer when using drugs and alcohol, see Safer using.